-But The Evil Within 2 ($60 on Humble) is excellent—maybe one of 2017’s best games.
-That’s my opinion after the first six or seven hours, at least.
+But The Evil Within 2 is excellent—one of 2017’s best games, even.
 The more open-world structure of some acts takes a bit of getting used to, but its more story-driven bits are home to jaw-dropping spectacle: people’s last moments frozen in time, unsettling architecture, supernatural hallucinations.
-All the pieces that made the first game worth the grind are back, and paired with a game that actually plays well this time.
+All the ideas that made the first game worth the grind are back, and paired with a game that actually plays well this time.

 Dead by Daylight

 But Dead by Daylight is your only option now.
-The Friday the 13th game got caught up in the ongoing lawsuit over the series rights, with the developers pretty much abandoning it in July and saying “no new content” would be forthcoming.
+The Friday the 13th game got caught up in the ongoing lawsuit over the series rights, with the developers pretty much abandoning and saying “no new content” would be forthcoming.
+Rest in peace, and all.
 You can still buy it on Steam, but you’re better off sticking with Dead by Daylight.

 One alien.
-That was the design direction behind Creative Assembly's Alien: Isolation ($40 on Humble), which pursued the survival horror mood of the original 1979 film instead of the action-packed plot of Aliens.
+That was the design direction behind Creative Assembly's Alien: Isolation, which pursued the survival horror mood of the original 1979 film instead of the action-packed plot of Aliens.